Less Moisture For More Heat & Protection

 We recommend choosing the species which best suits your daily usage – listed below in order of density.

-- Birch – Our new best seller – we recommend Birch for beginners and if you mainly use your stove for 2-3 hours in the evening and at weekends.
-Birch provides instant heat, bright lively flames and is by far the easiest hardwood to light
+- Birch – Recommended for modern stoves.
+We strongly suggest Birch if you own a modern stove with an air control vent and plan on burning for 2-3 hours in the evening and at the weekend.
+Birch provides instant heat that warms your home quicker, beautiful lively flames and is by far the easiest hardwood to use; simply reduce the airflow for a longer sustained fire

 - Ash – A popular species that offers longer burn times and is relatively easy to use.
 We recommend ash if you are using your stove for 4-5 hours per day.